Below is an entry from my personal journal, one from about 20 years ago, but it still carries weight, at least for my own life journey.

 "Yesterday, I was gazing up at the starlit summer sky.
 It was just about time for bed and as I prepared for it I again marveled at the great expanse of the universe and how insignificant my life seems in the great scheme of it all.
 Yet, that is how the ego is, constantly seeking assurance or leaping to the other end of the spectrum and exaggerating my importance.
 Either way, it is self centeredness.
 I am still too much the taker, not enough the giver.

 However, I cannot escape the sense of destiny as I stand in the darkness and lift my head to the Heavens.
-God exists and I can make a place for Him in my heart.
+God exists and I can make a place for my Higher Power in my heart.
 This sense of destiny may simply mean accepting that simple truth.
 Maybe it is something more.
 My mind wants it to be so.
 Will I be a bit-player or am I to be inserted into more dramatic scenes?

 The Sunday began in its usual fashion.
 I was up before the rest of the family, but not too early.
 As I opened my eyes and mentally mouthed ‘This is the day the Lord has made, let us rejoice and be glad’, I rolled out of bed and to the bathroom.
 Morning devotionals are part of my ritual, so I read from a couple of books I keep in the bathroom for just such purpose.
 Afterwards a short prayer, on my knees, expressing gratitude for life and another day and praying that I be open to God’s instruction and guidance and be of service in some way.
 The posture is not crucial to sincere prayer, but it’s important to me.
 I need to take the time to get down on my knees and spend at least a few minutes out of self.
 It helps.